Application Components

 You must have a reportable score on the Law School Admission Test (LSAT) from within the past five testing years.
 You may submit your application before you have a reportable LSAT score, but your application will not be complete until LSAC releases your score report to us.
 You must complete at least one LSAT Writing, administered separately, before your LSAT score will be released.

-If you would like to withhold your application from review until a future LSAT score release, you must submit a Review Delay Request form, a link to which will be provided to you once your application is verified as complete.
-In doing so, your application will not reviewed by the Admissions Committee until the future LSAT score release that you select.
-If the future LSAT score release that you select falls after our priority application deadline of January 15, your application will not be considered to have met the priority deadline.
-Likewise, if the future LSAT score release that you select falls after our regular application deadline of April 15, your application will not be considered to have met the regular deadline.
+To withhold your application from review until a future LSAT score release, you must submit a Review Delay Request, which you will be provided once your application is verified as complete.
+If you do so, your application will not "ready for review" until the future LSAT score that you specify has been released.
+As such, if the score is released after January 1, your application will not have met the Early Bird application deadline, and if the score is released after April 1, your application will not have met the regular application deadline.

-Once a final decision has been rendered for your application, the Admissions Committee is under no obligation to amend its decision in light of a new LSAT score.
+Once a final decision has been rendered for your application, the Admissions Committee may amend its decision but is under no obligation to do so.

 Transcripts

-You must submit via CAS your official transcripts from all institutions where you have been enrolled as an undergraduate or graduate student.
+You must provide your official transcripts from all undergraduate and graduate institutions where you have been enrolled.
 This includes institutions from which you have not received a degree, such as those where you earned transfer credits or those where you earned dual enrollment credits while in high school.
 Transcripts for completed academic programs must show all degrees conferred and dates of conferral.

-If you earned your bachelor’s degree by September 2022, your transcripts must show the degree as conferred for your application to be considered complete and ready for review.
-If you are still undertaking coursework toward your bachelor’s degree, your application will be considered complete and ready for review with “in progress” transcripts, but you must submit updated transcripts via CAS as new grades become available.
+If you earned your bachelor's degree by September 2024, your transcripts must show the degree as conferred for your application to be considered complete.
+If you are still undertaking coursework toward your bachelor's degree, your application will be considered complete with "in progress" transcripts, but you must submit your final official transcripts to LSAC once your degree has been conferred.
+You may also choose to submit updated transcripts to LSAC in the interim.

 Letters of Recommendation